vishvy44/vishal/README.md

-# A GUI application for simple bank members details,includes ak=ll the basic declaration and use of buttons,labels,frames.
+# A GUI application for simple bank members details,includes all the basic declaration and use of buttons,labels,frames.